csindle/ogn-hardware/README.md

 The Raspberry Pi and other components are mounted upon the backplane.
 It provides strain relief, and durability due to its rigidity.

-One may be tempted to drill only those holes that are immediately required, by in my experience, a re-configurable backplane, decoupled from the immediate components choice, is a better long-term solution.
+One may be tempted to drill only those holes that are immediately required, but in my experience, a re-configurable backplane, decoupled from the immediate components choice, is a better long-term solution.
 For example, the Raspberry Pi 4 upgrade swapped the USB and Ethernet positions, implying that the lower holes [only!] now need to be mirrored.
+A drill shouldn't be needed to swap out a RPi3 for a RPi4.

 Other rigid, non-conductive material may be used instead of wood.

 ![Wooden backplane](backplane/backplane.png)